Can Guinea Pigs Eat Spinach? (How Much is Safe?)

 Baby guinea pigs over six weeks old can start eating spinach in tiny amounts.
 The calcium content is not a problem for them, and it also contains some Vitamin C.

-However, the oxalic acid in spinach is still a problem for guinea pigs of all ages.
+However, the oxalic acid in spinach is a problem for guinea pigs of all ages.
 For this reason, you should feed spinach sparingly to young guinea pigs.

 Oxalates can slow down the absorption of calcium and other nutrients, which baby guinea pigs need for proper growth.